 - Dismissal of state and federal indictments

-- More than 70 years of DOJ experience
+- More than 70 combined years of DOJ experience

-- Opioids & Narcotic Diversion.
-Since late 2017, when the Attorney General of the United States instructed all federal prosecutors to identify and charge those pain medicine prescribing physicians that fall under the Justice Department’s definition of a so-called “pill mill” operators, pain management doctors in Pittsburgh must realize the increased scrutiny and the risks associated with a liberal prescription practice.
-In this climate of investigations, Pittsburgh doctors and pharmacies need to make a decision: do I risk being possibly the next target or do I seek professional guidance now to protect and defend me?
+- Opioids and Narcotic Diversion.
+In late 2017, the Attorney General of the United States instructed all federal prosecutors to identify and charge narcotic prescribing physicians who fall under the Justice Department’s definition of “pill mill” operators.
+Pain management doctors in Pittsburgh should realize the increased scrutiny and the risks of prescribing scheduled drugs.
+In this climate of investigations, Pittsburgh doctors and pharmacies must ask an important question.
+Do I risk being the next target, or do I seek professional guidance to protect and defend me?

 - Anti-Kickback Statute.
-Among the most notorious healthcare fraud statutes is the federal Anti-Kickback Statute.
-The statute prohibits the knowingly soliciting, paying, and/or accepting any form of remuneration to induce or reward referrals for items or services reimbursed by federal healthcare programs.
+This statute prohibits knowingly soliciting, paying, and/or accepting any form of payment to induce or reward referrals for items or services reimbursed by federal healthcare programs.
 See, 42 U.S.C.
 1320A-7b(b).
-Oberheiden, P.C. has a track record of demonstrating to government lawyers that clients accused of Anti-Kickback violations have in fact operated lawfully, namely one of the many exceptions that may apply to alleged violations.
-If you were notified of an Anti-Kickback investigation, you must understand that a mistake in your defense strategy can mean criminal prosecution with all the consequences that come with it.
-Thus, don’t experiment.
-Get Oberheiden, P.C. to work for you.
+Oberheiden, P.C. explains to government lawyers how clients accused of Anti-Kickback violations have in fact operated lawfully under one of the many exceptions in the statute.
+If you are notified of an Anti-Kickback allegation, a mistake in your defense strategy can mean criminal prosecution and the attached penalties.
+Contact Oberheiden, P.C. before charges are filed.

 - False Claims Act.
-Oberheiden, P.C. has a distinct history of concluding False Claims Act audit and prosecutions resulting in no civil and no criminal liability outcomes for our clients.
-The federal False Claims Act applies whenever a false claim is submitted to a federal payor program.
-A typical example is a claim submission for a code that is not covered (but nonetheless paid) under Medicare.
+Oberheiden, P.C. has a history of managing False Claims Act audits and prosecutions resulting in neither civil, nor criminal penalties for our clients.
+The federal False Claims Act applies whenever a false claim is submitted to a federal healthcare program.
+A typical example is a claim submitted and paid for a more costly procedure than the one actually performed for the patient.
 The federal False Claims Act can trigger a civil investigation (see, 31 U.S.C.
 Sect.
 3729-3733) but it also authorizes the government to seek criminal prosecution (see, 18 U.S.C.
 Sect.
 287).
 Don’t let this happen to your business!